Head of the School of Advanced Studies

 The main research focus of the team I coordinate is on the study of the neurobiological basis of abnormal behavioral and brain functions relevant to human psychopathology with emphasis on drug addiction and eating disorders.
 The majority of this work is directed at the understanding the neurological mechanisms responsible for these aberrant behaviours and at identifying innovative pharmacological targets to aid the development of new more effective treatments.
 Attention is also dedicated to the study of neurocircuitry and molecular mechanisms controlling emotional and cognitive disturbances associated with protracted exposure to drugs of abuse or chronic stress.

 This research work is carried out in collaboration with other national and international high reputation research and academic institutions.
-These include the Scripps Research Institute, La Jolla, (CA), The National Institute of Health/NIAAAA Bethesda (MD) and many others.
-Over the years our research activity has been supported by several research grants received from the EU (TARGALC and INFONOMIC, FP5 and FP6 programs), and from the NIH/NIAAA (two RO1).
-Our laboratory has published over 150 scientific articles in qualified international journals, including Nature Neuroscience, Neuron, Journal of Neuroscience, PNAS, Biological Psychiatry, Neuropsychopharmacology.
+These include the Scripps Research Institute, La Jolla, (CA), The National Institute of Health/NIAAAA Bethesda (MD), The Medical University of South Carolina, Charleston (SC) and many others.
+Over the years our research activity has been supported by several research grants received from the EU (TARGALC and INFONOMIC, FP5 and FP6 programs), and from the NIH/NIAAA and NIH/NIDA (three RO1).
+Our laboratory has published over 200 scientific articles in qualified international journals, including Nature Neuroscience, Science Advances, Neuron, JAMA Psychiatry, The Journal of Neuroscience, PNAS, Biological Psychiatry, Neuropsychopharmacology.

 List of selected publications